 Throughout this article all rings are associative rings with identity and all modules are right unital unless stated otherwise.
-For a submodule N of M, we use $N \leq M$ ($N \leq M$, resp.) to mean that N is a submodule of M (proper submodule, resp.), and we write $N \leq^{e} M$ and $N \leq^{\oplus} M$ to indicate that N is an essential submodule of M and N is a direct summand of M, respectively.
+For a submodule N of M, we use $N \leq M$ (N < M, resp.) to mean that N is a submodule of M (proper submodule, resp.), and we write $N \leq^e M$ and $N \leq^{\oplus} M$ to indicate that N is an essential submodule of M and N is a direct summand of M, respectively.
 We denote by Soc(M) and E(M), the socle and the injective envelope of M, respectively.
 The Jacobson radical of a ring R is denoted by J(R) or J. A ring R is called semiperfect in case R/J(R) is semisimple artinian and idempotents lift modulo J(R).
 It is equivalent to every finitely generated right (left) R-module has a projective cover.
 A module is called uniform if the intersection of any two nonzero submodules is nonzero.
 A ring R is called I-finite if it contains no infinite orthogonal family of idempotents.
-A ring R is said to have finite right Goldie dimension if R does not contain an infinite direct sum of nonzero right ideals.
-A ring R is called right pseudo-Frobenius (briefly, right PF) if R is right self-injective, semiperfect and $\operatorname{Soc}(R_R) \leq^e R_R$.
+A ring R is called right generated right ideals.
+A ring R is called right pseudo-Frobenius (briefly, right PF) if R is right self-injective, semiperfect and $Soc(R_R) \leq^e R_R$.
 A ring R is local if R has a unique maximal left (right) ideal.
 We call an idempotent $e \in R$ local if $eRe \cong End_R(eR)$ is a local ring.
-For any term not defined here the reader is referred to [3], [5], [13] and [19].
+For any term not defined here the reader is referred to [2], [11] and [21].

-Our paper will be structured as follows: In Section 1, we will give concepts, some known results that are used or cited throughout in this paper.
-Section 2 deals with rings whose every finitely generated ideal is automorphism-invariant.
-We have a right fa-ring with finite Goldie dimension is a direct sum of a semisimple artinian ring and a basic semiperfect ring.
-Next, we consider the right fa-ring with finite Goldie dimension such that every minimal right ideal is a right annihilator and the right it's socle is essential in R_R .
+Our paper will be structured as follows: In Section 1, we will give the basic concepts and some known results that are used or cited throughout in this paper.
+Section 2 deals with rings whose finitely generated ideals are automorphism-invariant.
+We prove that a right fa-ring with finite Goldie dimension is a direct sum of a semisimple artinian ring and a basic semiperfect ring.
+Next, we consider the right fa-ring with finite Goldie dimension such that every minimal right ideal is a right annihilator and its right socle is essential in R_R .
 We obtain some properties of the kind of these rings.
 From these, we have that for this ring and moreover it is also indecomposable (as ring), not simple with non-trivial idempotents then it is QF.
 In this case, QF-rings are the same as q-, fq-, a-, fa-rings.
 Section 3 discusses about the invariance of formal matrix rings.
 Let $K = \begin{pmatrix} R & M \\ N & S \end{pmatrix}$ and (X, Y, f, g) be a right K-module, \tilde{f} and \tilde{g} be isomorphisms.
+Then

-Then (X, Y, f, g) is an automorphism-invariant right K-module if and only if X is an automorphisminvariant right R-module and Y is an automorphism-invariant right S-module.
+(X, Y, f, g) is an automorphism-invariant right K-module if and only if X is an automorphism-invariant right R-module and Y is an automorphism-invariant right S-module.